bfshi/AbSViT/README.md

-# Top-Down Attention from Analysis by Synthesis
+# Top-Down Visual Attention from Analysis by Synthesis

 This is the official codebase of AbSViT, from the following paper:

-Top-Down Attention from Analysis by Synthesis, CVPR 2023\
+Top-Down Visual Attention from Analysis by Synthesis, CVPR 2023\
 [Baifeng Shi](https://bfshi.github.io), [Trevor Darrell](https://people.eecs.berkeley.edu/~trevor/), and [Xin Wang](https://xinw.ai/)\
 UC Berkeley, Microsoft Research